veggiemonk/awesome-docker/README.md

 ## Demos and Examples

 - [Webstack-micro](https://github.com/ferbs/webstack-micro) Demo web app showing how Docker Compose might be used to set up an API Gateway, centralized authentication, background workers, and WebSockets as containerized services.
+- [An Annotated Docker Config for Frontend Web Development](https://nystudio107.com/blog/an-annotated-docker-config-for-frontend-web-development) A local development environment with Docker allows you to shrink-wrap the devops your project needs as config, making onboarding frictionless.

 ## Good Tips